-Knowing that Henry’s proposed house design is so different than the structure that was built, brings into question as to what the phrase ‘agreeable to the plan submitted’ refers to in the April 1837 Trustee’s resolution [13].
-Did ‘plan’ refer to Henry’s design of a house or did it refer to his site plan?
-The similarity in style of Henry’s house to the existing and nearby Vice President’s house also suggests that perhaps the Building Committee made the design decision to have the new professor’s house look like other professor’s houses on the campus.
-We know that this Building Committee was in the habit of making design decisions with regards to structures that they oversaw including Prof. Patton’s house, which was built in 1827 by carpenter Charles Steadman.
+Knowing that Henry’s proposed house design is so different from the structure that was built brings into question the phrase “agreeably to the plan submitted” in the April 1837 Trustee’s resolution [13].
+Did “plan” refer to Henry’s house design or his site plan?
+The similarity in style of Henry’s house to the existing nearby Vice President’s house also suggests that perhaps the Building Committee made the decision to have the new professor’s house look like the other professor’s houses on the campus.
+We know that this Building Committee was in the habit of making design decisions with regard to structures they oversaw, including Prof. Patton’s house which was built in 1827 by carpenter Charles Steadman.
 From many bills in the College Treasurer’s files, we know also that this Building Committee supervised the construction of East College in 1832-33 and repairs to the President’s House in 1836 [33].
-These later two structures drew heavily upon the skilled labor of mason Ezekial Howell and his employees.
+These two structures drew heavily upon the skilled labor of mason Ezekial Howell and his employees.